ErfanArabioun/DigiChat-Assistance/README.md

 pip install -r requirements.txt

+Install ChromeDriver:

-Download and install the ChromeDriver compatible with your Chrome version for the crawler.
+Download the appropriate ChromeDriver version for your Chrome browser.
+Place it in your system PATH or specify its location in Digikala_FAQ_Crawler_FullExtraction.py.

 Usage

-Collect FAQs:Run the crawler to scrape Digikala's FAQs: python Crawler/Digikala_FAQ_Crawler_FullExtraction.py
+Collect FAQs:Scrape Digikala's FAQs: python Crawler/Digikala_FAQ_Crawler_FullExtraction.py

-This generates DIGIKALA_FAQ_ALL.csv.
+Output: DIGIKALA_FAQ_ALL.csv

 Generate Keywords:Extract keywords from questions: python Preprocessing/Keywords_Generating.py

-This generates DIGIKALA_FAQ_KEYWORDS.csv.
+Output: DIGIKALA_FAQ_KEYWORDS.csv

 Create Embeddings:Generate BERT embeddings for FAQs: python App/Embedding.py

-This generates faq_embeddings.npy.
+Output: faq_embeddings.npy

 Run the Web App:Launch the Streamlit app: streamlit run App/app.py

-Open the provided URL in your browser, enter a question in Persian, and get the most relevant answer!
+Open the provided URL (e.g., http://localhost:8501) in your browser, enter a Persian question, and get the most relevant answer.

-📊 Example Output
-User Input: "چگونه کیف پول دیجی‌کالا را فعال کنم؟"Output: The app returns the most relevant FAQ answer, such as:"برای فعال‌سازی کیف پول دیجی‌کالا، ابتدا وارد حساب کاربری خود شوید و از منوی حساب کاربری، گزینه کیف پول را انتخاب کنید..."(along with any related links, if available).
-🛠️ Technologies Used
+Technologies Used

-Python: Core programming language.
+Python 3.8+: Core programming language.
-Selenium: For web scraping Digikala's FAQ pages.
+Selenium: For scraping Digikala's FAQ pages.
-Transformers (Hugging Face): For BERT-based NLP (HooshvareLab/bert-fa-base-uncased).
+Transformers (Hugging Face): Persian BERT model (HooshvareLab/bert-fa-base-uncased) for NLP tasks.
+PyTorch: Backend for running BERT models.
 Streamlit: For building the interactive web application.
-Pandas & NumPy: For data handling and processing.
+Pandas & NumPy: For data manipulation and storage.
 Scikit-learn: For cosine similarity calculations.
-Torch: For running BERT models.

-📈 Future Improvements
+Future Improvements

-Add support for multi-lingual FAQs.
+Support for multi-lingual FAQ processing.
-Enhance the UI with advanced styling and visualizations.
+Enhanced UI with advanced styling and visualizations.
+Real-time FAQ updates from Digikala's website.
-Optimize embedding generation for faster response times.
+Optimization of embedding generation for faster response times.
-Integrate real-time FAQ updates from Digikala's website.

-🤝 Contributing
+Contributing
+We welcome contributions!
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Make your changes and commit (git commit -m "Add your feature").
+Push to the branch (git push origin feature/your-feature).
+Open a Pull Request.

-Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request with your improvements.
-For major changes, open an issue first to discuss your ideas.
+For major changes, please open an issue first to discuss your ideas.
+Contact
+For questions or feedback, reach out via:

+Email: arabiounerfan@gmail.com
+GitHub Issues: Create an issue in this repository.

-📜 License
+License
 This project is licensed under the MIT License.
-🙌 Acknowledgments

-Digikala for providing the FAQ data source.
-HooshvareLab for the Persian BERT model.
-Streamlit for the awesome web app framework.

-⭐ If you find this project helpful, give it a star on GitHub!For questions or feedback, contact arabiounerfan@gmail.com or open an issue.
+⭐ Star this project on GitHub if you find it useful!